artof-ilvo/artof-ilvo.github.io/docs/source/installation.rst

 Install `docker <https://docs.docker.com/engine/install/ubuntu/>`_ with `root-level privileges <https://docs.docker.com/engine/install/linux-postinstall/>`_.
 You may have to reboot after install.

-A full docker installation can be used for testing or developing the framework.
+A full :ref:`installation_docker` installation can be used for testing or developing the framework.
-A system installation is preferred when integrating the framework on a robot platform.
+A :ref:`installation_system` installation is preferred when integrating the framework on a robot platform.

+.. _installation_docker:

 Docker
 ------